-A redesign of a logo can be a daunting thing for client, designer and the public.
+A redesign of a logo can be a daunting thing for a business.

 The designer on the other hand might well be scared of the client’s expectations.